How This Trip Happened

 Once arriving at CDG Terminal 2E we stamped into the EU and walked 10 minutes over to Terminal 2F to the Air France lounge.

-With a 5-hour layover ahead of us and since it was super early, I found the quiet relaxation nap pods upstairs by the Clarins facial studio.
+With a 5 hour layover ahead of us and since it was super early, I found the quiet relaxation nap pods upstairs by the Clarins facial studio.

 I tried (keyword: “tried”) to get about an hour of extra sleep here until the Clarins studio opened at 7:40am, where Mel and I were one of the first in line to sign up for their complimentary 20-minute facial.
 I then took a shower, where there’s a line for this too at the lounge.

-When the lines died down, I signed up for a second facial massage: That’s 2 free 20-minute face massages on a layover!
+When all the morning lines died down, I signed up for a second facial massage: That’s 2 free 20-minute face massages on a layover!
 Mel got hers as well as a solid 3-hour nap in our pod.
 By the time we boarded our early afternoon CDG–HEL flight, we were more rested than when we’d left New York.

 Helsinki